falcosecurity/falco/proposals/20200909-userspace-deployment.md

 - Offer a definition format for patching/deploying Falco along user containers
 - Offer a golang library that parses and executes recipes
 - Define a patching file for Falco

+## Possible runtimes
-- Offer automation when using k8s (Admission Controller Mutating Webhook)
+- Automation when using k8s (Admission Controller Mutating Webhook)
-- Offer automation when using cloud formation (CFN Macro)
+- Automation when using cloud formation (CFN Macro)

 ## Non-Goals